Home About Service and Worship Calendar Dance Team The Feasts Connect Directions Media

 Our calendric celebrations are based on the Scriptures, particularly as outlined in Leviticus 23.
 We don't just observe to remember, but we also observe their prophetic significance in Yeshua's birth, ministry, death, and resurrection.

 One of the most significant ways we glorify the Lord is through worship.
 Worship is the reaction of the people of God uplifting God.
-Celebration and praise is one of the most significant demonstrative activities.
-According to Scripture, the people of God are to be salt and light to the people of the world.
-They are to draw people to God through their love and light.
+Celebration and praise are one of the most significant demonstrable activities.
+According to scripture, the people of God are to be salt and light to the people of the world.
+They are to draw people to God through their love and light!

-In Leviticus 23, the Lord calls Israel to observe times and seasons for meeting with Him.
-The word used is Moedim, meaning appointments.
+In Leviticus 23 the Lord calls Israel to observe times and seasons for meeting with Him.
+The word used is 'moedim' meaning appointments.
 This is comparable to you and I setting a date and time to come together.
-As New Testament believers, we know that all meetings with God are truly meetings with the Messiah, Yeshua Hamashiach (Jesus Christ).
-For the first few years after the resurrection, the early followers of Yeshua, would have observed these times and seasons as the scriptures prescribed.
+For the first few years after the resurrection, the early followers of Jesus (Yeshua), who were Jews, would have observed these times and seasons.

-It is our belief that they should not have stopped being celebrated, and in fact the probable reason for cessation was reaction to social rejection and Roman persecution.
-Or HaOlam's vision is to restore those calendric celebrations according to biblical observance inclusive of revelation of the risen Messiah.
+It is our belief that they should not have stopped being celebrated, and in fact the probable reason for cessation was reactionary to social rejection and Roman persecution.
+Or HaOlam's vision is to restore that calendric celebration according to biblical observance inclusive of revelation of the risen Messiah.
 Each feast is described in simplistically.
-A brief description of each feast is provided here, but if you would like more information, please contact us.
+If more information is desired, please contact us.